rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Set the flag to indicate a spell was cast this frame (for trap triggers) self.justCastSpellThisFrame = true

     print(self.name .. " cast " .. slot.spellType .. " from slot " .. spellSlot)

+    -- Activate cast frame animation if sprite is available if self.castFrameSprite then
+        self.castFrameTimer = self.castFrameDuration
+    end

     -- Create a temporary visual notification for spell casting self.spellCastNotification = {